PseudoDevs/IamGhost/abcmd5.md

-Last updated: 2024-04-05 14:23:36
+Last updated: 2024-04-05 14:24:11
-Random Quote: Brother, you're driving the "I-wanna-have-sex-with-her-truck" and its got a huge blind spot. - Marshall Eriksen
+Random Quote: Weakness is not in us, it is what we have outside. - Professor